Find a school near you!

 Becoming a Storyboard Assistant

-Storyboard assistants typically have a degree in fine art, animation, film, illustration, graphic design, drawing or painting.
-Most employers prefer a degree, plus experience either through internship or other support position.
-However, if the applicant has an outstanding portfolio and demonstrated storytelling and film theory skills, this might be enough to secure an assistant position.
+Storyboard assistants typically hold a degree in fine art, animation, film, illustration, graphic design, drawing or painting.
+Most employers prefer a degree, plus experience through an internship, entry-level/support position or both.
+However, some employers may be willing to hire an applicant that has an outstanding portfolio, plus advanced storytelling and film theory skills.

 Job Trends for Storyboard Assistants